rproepp/spykeviewer/doc/source/usage.rst

 Select the *Plugins* dock (located next to the *Filter* dock in the initial layout) to see the list of available plugins.
-To start a plugin, simply double-click it or select it and then click on "Run Plugin" in the plugin toolbar or menu.
+To start a plugin, simply double-click it or select it and then click on "Run Plugin" in the plugin toolbar or menu (there is also a context menu available when you right-click a plugin).
 You can also start a plugin in a different process (so that you can continue using Spyke Viewer while the plugin is busy) by selecting "Start with Remote Script" in the "Plugins" menu.